tauthethirtythird/io_qp2_rule_kor/readme.md

 1. C C B
 1. C B B
 1. B B B
-1. B B A
-1. B A A
+1. B B (It actually is like this in the source code, missing an A, estimated to be an accidental error that will be fixed later)
-1. A A A (Upper bound)
+1. A B A (Upper bound, and is fixed at ABA order without shuffling)

 ((translation note: the difficulty orders aren't exact, for example score 7 can be E D E or D E E too, it doesn't necessarily have to be E E D))

 ## Mod+

-Every mod has a corresponding buffed mod (except for 【Duo】), needing 30,000 meters climbed with the mod to unlock (activating multiple mods can accumulate for them at the same time)
+Every mod has a corresponding buffed mod, needing 30,000 meters climbed with the mod to unlock (activating multiple mods can accumulate for them at the same time)
+【Duo+】is special, see the corresponding chapter

     If you want to unlock all buffed mods as quick as possible it's recommended to activate multiple at the same time, below is a reference strategy (if you can smoothly get a few f10 with all of the mods individually)
     `【Gravity】+【Messier Garbage】+【Double Hole Garbage】+【All-Spin】` activate these four and rely on All-Spin's fierce output, try not to let garbage lines enter, finish 30,000 meters.
 If you can use brainless Blitz mode looping and aren't afraid of `【Invisible】` you can bring it too, otherwise it